 In September 2017, the European Commission published a proposal for a Regulation on a framework for the free flow of non-personal data in European Union.
-This Regulation is intended to support the development of the Digital Single Market and European Data Economy.
-Science Europe is closely monitoring the legislative process and analysing its impact on research and on its Member Organisations.
+This Regulation intends to support the development of the Digital Single Market and European Data Economy.

 New digital technologies and developments, such as cloud computing, big data, artificial intelligence, and the Internet of Things rely on the use of large amounts of data to maximise efficiency, enable economies of scale, and develop new services.

-Its proposal for a framework to legislate and harmonise the free movement of non-personal data aims to remove these barriers and create legal certainty.
+The European Commission aimed to create legal certainty by proposing a framework to legislate and harmonise the free movement of non-personal data.
 The European Commission wants to facilitate the development of self-regulatory codes of conduct to enable an easy change of service providers and improve data portability.

 The Regulation was formally signed by the European Parliament and the Council on 14 November 2018 and will start to apply as of May 2019.